Engsalwe6503/Ai-study-recommendation-for-students-/README.md

-# EduAI-Field-Recommender
+# Pycon academic advisor Ai

-**EduAI-Field-Recommender** is a web application used Streamlit FrameWork that helps high school students choose their field of study based on their interests.
+**Pycon academic advisor Ai** is a web application used Streamlit FrameWork that helps high school students choose their field of study based on their interests.
 The app leverages the Google Gemini API to provide personalized recommendations.

 ## Features